 Choosing to not love the world means you make a conscious effort to choose things that give honor and glory to God.
 Let’s face it, though.
 Even David, who was a man after God’s own heart committed some major sins.
 What made him a man after God’s heart though, was that he recognized his sin, repented and turned back to God.

 I would have to say that as long as we are living here, the best that we can do is the best we can do.
-When Jesus comes to take us all home, I like to think it will be easier.
+When Jesus comes to take us all home, it will be a whole lot easier.
 But until then, who knows?
 What I do know is that we have a loving, Heavenly Father who is there for us every day, guiding us and comforting us all along the way.

 1 John 2:15-17 “Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.”